gdc-fcc/fem/README.md

 # Frontend Mentor Challenges

 This repo is used to keep track of the progress I make to my challenges for [Frontend Mentor](https://www.frontendmentor.io?ref=challenge).
-Each challenge is contained in a subfolder and automtically deployed on gihub pages.

-These are learning projects so if you have any suggestions for improvements please let me know via an issue or via via a reply on frontendmentor.
+These are learning projects so if you have any suggestions for improvements please let me know via an issue or via a reply on Frontend Mentor.

+## How do I use this?

+Check out the folders above or go to [the github pages site for this repo](https://gdc-fcc.github.io/fem/) to see them in action!